calatre/the-poor-man-dev-machine/README.md

 1.  **Get an API Token:** Log in to your Hetzner Cloud Console.
 Create a new project, and in that project, go to `Security` -> `API tokens` and generate a new **Read & Write** token.
 Copy this token immediately as it will only be shown once.

+2.  **Add Provider to DevPod:**
+   I used the graphical interface.
+For command line, I advise you to check the repository mrsimonemms/devpod-provider-hetzner for instructions:

-2.  **Add Provider to DevPod:** Open your terminal and add the Hetzner provider.
+   Open your terminal and add the Hetzner provider.
 DevPod will prompt you to enter the token.

     ```bash
-    devpod provider add hetzner
+    devpod provider add mrsimonemms/devpod-provider-hetzner
     ```

     Follow the prompts, give it a name (e.g., `my-hetzner`), and paste your API token when asked.